 Data from Ferihegy Airport

-The best way to start well is to land with internet already active.
-Budapest Airport (Ferihegy) has Wi-Fi, but it's slow during peak hours and doesn't always reach the 100E bus stop or taxi stand.
-With an eSIM installed beforehand, you can turn on data as soon as you get off the plane and order transport to the city without relying on anything.
+The best way to start a short trip well is to land with internet already active.
+Budapest Airport (Ferihegy, also called Liszt Ferenc) has Wi-Fi, but during peak traffic hours it gets saturated and doesn't always reach the 100E bus stop or the Főtaxi official taxi queue strongly.
+With the eSIM pre-installed, when you get off the plane, you turn on your data and you can already order transport to the city without relying on anything external.

-Budapest has excellent coverage.
-You'll have fast 4G and 5G in much of the city center, both in Pest and Buda, and the signal holds up well on the metro (one of Europe's oldest) and on the Danube trams.
-The eSIM uses the network of a Hungarian operator, so the quality is that of a local.
+Budapest has very good coverage.
+You'll have fast 4G and 5G in much of the city center, both in Pest and Buda, and the signal holds up well in the subway—the yellow M1 line is the oldest on the European continent, and even so it works without a hitch—and on the trams that run along the Danube.
+The eSIM uses the network of a Hungarian operator, so the connection quality is the same as any local with their phone.

-This matters more than it seems in Budapest, because almost everything is paid for and consulted with your mobile: transport tickets via app, entry to thermal baths like Széchenyi, and maps so you don't get lost between the Parliament and the Fisherman's Bastion.
-A strong recommendation:
+This is more important than it seems in Budapest, because almost everything is paid for and consulted with a mobile phone: transport tickets via the official BKK app, entry to thermal baths like Széchenyi or Gellért, and maps so you don't get lost between the Parliament, the Fisherman's Bastion, and the labyrinth of streets in the Jewish quarter.
+A truly important tip:

-A city break consumes little data if you use hotel Wi-Fi for heavy downloads.
-These figures cover normal use of maps, social media, messaging, and photos:
+A city break consumes little data if you use hotel Wi-Fi for heavy loads and save the eSIM for what happens out on the streets.
+These references cover normal use of maps, social media, messaging, and photos:

 |---|---|---|